unoplatform/uno.extensions/doc/Overview/Markup/Overview.md

 ## Conclusion

-This overview has provided a brief introduction to C# Markup with the introduction on how to create controls and set properties, as well as how to use data binding and resources.
+This overview has provided a brief introduction to C# Markup with an introduction to how to create controls and set properties, as well as how to use data binding and resources.
 Check out the full [Counter sample](TBD) to see how to use C# Markup to create a complete application.
 Check out the [C# Markup reference](TBD) for more information on available extension methods.